 Morvan honed his skills during an Olympic campaign and was the Formula 18 French champion in 2010 and 2011, before shifting his attention to offshore multihull racing.

-Last year, he was a member of Spindrift 2 that broke the world record for the time to sail from Ouessant in the English Channel to the equator as part of the 2019 Jules Verne Trophy course, competing the journey in four days 20 hours and seven minutes.
+In 2019, he was a member of Spindrift 2 that broke the world record for the time to sail from Ouessant in the English Channel to the equator as part of the Jules Verne Trophy course, completing the journey in four days 20 hours and seven minutes.